zhentaoshi/econ5170/README.md

 #### Lecture Notes

 Lecture notes are provided under the folder `book_version`.

-Caveat: This is an ongoing writing project not ready to publish.
+**Caveat**: This is an ongoing writing project not ready to publish.
 The text is very incomplete, and must contain many errors.
 Use them at your own risk!

 #### Programming Languages
 * R is the main language for demonstration.